-Are you looking for a cushioned and breathable mattress?
+Are you a hot sleeper looking for a cushioned and breathable mattress?
 Maybe you’re torn between a hybrid and a gel memory foam mattress?

 But what’s the difference between the two?
 Besides breathability, more factors come into play when buying a mattress, such as:

 - Motion transfer

 Not considering these can make you buy the wrong mattress and suffer years of not-so-quality sleep.